 - If you’ve updated your API key, be sure to toggle the integration off and then on again to ensure your new credentials are added to your website.

 Next try authenticating the domains you’re trying to send mail from.
 This is a good idea anyway to ensure ongoing delivery, but as of April 2020, we’ve had multiple of reports of this immediately fixing emails not sending.
 It’s very possible that SendGrid may be clamping down on sending emails from unauthenticated domains.

 Here is SendGrid’s knowledgebase article on how to do this: –

-Hopefully at this point you’re mail is now working correctly, but if none of the above get’s you going, the next step would be to reach out SendGrid’s support to find out what’s going on from there end.
+Hopefully, at this point you’re mail is now working correctly, but if none of the above gets you going, the next step would be to reach out SendGrid’s support to find out what’s going on from their end.